kansasSamurai/VirtualDesktop/README.md

 * [https://docs.microsoft.com/en-us/azure/java/jdk/transition-from-java-8-to-java-11#warning-an-illegal-reflective-access-operation-has-occurred]

 If calling from the command line, use the JAVA_OPTS syntax below...
-If calling via and Eclipse project, add to the 'VM arguments' textarea on the Run configuration:
+If calling via an Eclipse project, add to the 'VM arguments' textarea option via the Run configuration:

 ```
 JAVA_OPTS=--add-opens=java.base/jdk.internal.loader=ALL-UNNAMED